 *Courses from other departments may be necessary to fulfill a particular major/minor.

 An analytical approach to the study of basic biological processes and principles as designed by the Creator; stress on the common foundation on which all living events are based.
-(Lecture 3) (Honors) (105, fall only; 106, spring only)
+(Lecture 3) (Honors) (106, spring only)